jonathancone/git-busy-tutorial/README.md

   [master 5642233] Updating README
    1 file changed, 1 insertion(+)
   ```
-1. Now view the log again and observe your new commit at the top
+1. Now view the log again and observe your new commit at the top:

   ```shell
   $ git log